Miradouro De Santa Iria

 Slightly further down the road lies the Miradouro da Lagoa de Santiago, over the small green Santiago lagoon.
 The view isn’t as impressive as the one just before it (how could it be?), but if you’ve got a bit of spare time and want to stretch your legs, there’s a steep dirt trail leading down to the lagoon itself.

 Crossing between the lagoons at the bottom, Sete Cidades looked a good spot to stop and grab a drink or snack, but we had bigger plans.
-That trusty map from our hotel hadn’t let us down so far, and when it recommended a particular restaurant on the west coast, there was no question about where we’d be having lunch.
+Our hotel owner had given us a recommendation for a particular restaurant on the west coast, so there was no question about where we’d be having lunch.
 I turned the bike towards Mosteiros.

 The sun continued to shine, the road wound seductively onwards, and São Miguel kept turning on the charm.